aaronbloomfield/pdr/labs/lab11/index.md

 ```
 student@cassiopeia:~/labs/lab11$ time ./a.out 20 20 20 14 8
+./a.out 20 20 20 14 8
-Your journey will take you along the path Hobbiton -> Moria -> Weathertop -> The Grey Havens ->
+Your journey will take you along the path Dunharrow -> Lothlorien -> Mirkwood -> The Grey Havens ->
-             Cirith Ungol -> Orodruin -> Dagorlad -> Edoras -> Hollin -> Hobbiton
+             Minas Tirith -> Weathertop -> Hobbiton -> Edoras -> Cirith Ungol -> Dunharrow
- and will have length 54.9025
+and will have length 53.9495

 real	0m0.105s
 user	0m0.076s